Jim Chalmers

-James Edward Chalmers (born 2 March 1978) is an Australian politician.
-He has been Treasurer of Australia in the Albanese government since May 2022.
-He is a member of the Australian Labor Party (ALP) and has served as a member of parliament for the division of Rankin since 2013.
+James Edward Chalmers (born 2 March 1978) is an Australian politician who has been the treasurer of Australia in the Albanese government since May 2022.
+A member of the Labor Party (ALP), he has been the member of parliament for the Queensland division of Rankin since 2013.

 Chalmers was born in Brisbane and attended the Australian National University, where he completed a doctorate in political science.
 At the 2013 Australian federal election, Chalmers won the seat of Rankin in Brisbane's south, entering the House of Representatives.
 He served in the shadow ministries of Bill Shorten and Anthony Albanese, before assuming the role of Treasurer after Labor's victory in the 2022 federal election.

 Early life and education

 Chalmers was born in Brisbane, the youngest of three children born to Graham and Carol Chalmers.
 His father worked as a courier and his mother worked as a nurse.
 They divorced when he was 14, by which time his older sisters had left home.

 Chalmers grew up in Logan City in Brisbane's south.
-He attended Catholic schools before going on to Griffith University, where he completed the degrees of Bachelor of Arts and Bachelor of Communication.
+He attended Catholic schools before going on to Griffith University, where he completed the degrees of Bachelor of Arts and Bachelor of Commerce and attained a First Class honours degree in public policy.
 He went on to complete a PhD in political science at the Australian National University, writing his doctoral thesis on the prime ministership of Paul Keating, titled "Brawler statesman: Paul Keating and prime ministerial leadership in Australia".